The Autism Scene is pleased to announce the winners of the 2026 AuSPEC AWARDS Kids Animation Spec Script Competition!

 The Autism Scene is dedicated to promoting the creation and inclusion of explicitly autistic characters in kids pop culture

-The Autism Scene will be holding a kids animated series spec script competition starting in December 2025, culminating in the AuSPEC AWARDS ceremony on April 2, 2026 in Burbank.
-Category winners will win meetings with animation executives, showrunners, and/or managers, including from agencies like Gersh, management companies like Gotham, Verve, and kids animated shows like Avatar: The Last Airbender, Lego Friends, Hello Kitty, Monster High, and more!
+The Autism Scene is holding a kids animated series spec script competition, culminating in the AuSPEC AWARDS ceremony on April 30, 2026 at the Nickelodeon Animation Studios Hillenburg Theater.
+Category winners will win meetings with animation executives, showrunners, and/or managers, including from agencies like Gersh, management companies like Gotham and Verve, and kids animated shows like Avatar: The Last Airbender, Lego Friends, Hello Kitty, Monster High, and more!
 The AuSPEC AWARDS will culminate in a Grand Prize of $5,000.
 Each script should be an episode of a recent animated show, and have at least one series regular meaningfully interacting with an explicitly autistic character.
-Autistic characters should be in every type of show — comedy, drama, sci-fi, romance, YA, fantasy, everything! — and the AuSPEC AWARDS will show the industry how it’s done!
+Autistic characters should be in every type of show ā comedy, drama, sci-fi, romance, YA, fantasy, everything! ā and the AuSPEC AWARDS will show the industry how itās done!

 -

 The Autism Scene is pleased to invite you to submit to the 2026 AuSPEC SCRIPT COMPETITION.
 We are looking for submissions of spec scripts for existing kids animation shows.
 The only expectation is that each script will include a series regular meaningfully interacting with an explicitly autistic character.
-A great submission will feel like it could be a real episode of the animated show you choose — in tone, characterization and format.
+A great submission will feel like it could be a real episode of the animated show you choose ā in tone, characterization and format.

 -

 For the money and prizes!
 Each category winner will get a meeting with an executive, manager, agent or showrunner who has read their script.
 These will include folks from Gersh, Nickelodeon, The Gotham Group, etc. We will do our best to match the winners with an appropriate meeting.
-AND ALSO— We will hold an AuSPEC AWARDS Ceremony where three scripts will have a staged reading with professional Hollywood VO talent, which should be pretty cool.
+AND ALSOā We will hold an AuSPEC AWARDS Ceremony where three scripts will have a staged reading with professional Hollywood VO talent, which should be pretty cool.
 And the grand prize winner will be awarded $5,000!
 Sweet!

 -